Novu Wellness Mental Health

 In fact, you may want to explore deeper questions like: Is bipolar disorder genetic? or can anxiety cause physical symptoms like dizziness or UTIs?
 These conditions often run in families, but they’re also shaped by how you grow up and what life throws at you.

 Even if you’re genetically more sensitive to stress or fear, that doesn’t mean you’re stuck with it.
-With the right help like personalized mental health therapy, you can change the path forward.earn how EMDR therapy for anxiety or other mental health approaches can guide that change.
+With the right help, like personalized mental health therapy, you can change the path forward and learn how EMDR therapy for anxiety or other mental health approaches can guide that change.

 How Social Anxiety Is Passed Through Families